Beleaguered Syria suffers also due to Suez Canal closure

-Even before the skyscraper-sized Ever Given, carrying cargo between Asia and Europe, ran aground Tuesday, Syria had been suffering from fuel shortages mostly caused by Western sanctions.
+Even before the Ever Given ran aground, Syria had been suffering from fuel shortages mostly caused by Western sanctions.

-Syria has been struggling with deteriorating economic conditions, shortages of basic goods and medicine, and have been forced to wait in long lines to buy subsidized bread and fuel.
+Syria has been struggling with deteriorating economic conditions, shortages of basic goods and medicine.
+Syrians have been forced to wait in long lines to buy subsidized bread and fuel.

-The Oil Ministry said that while waiting for the return of shipping traffic to normal through the Suez Canal, and in order to ensure the continued provision of basic services to Syrians at bakeries, hospitals, water stations and telecommunications centers, the ministry is currently rationalizing the distribution of available quantities of oil derivatives of diesel and gasoline.
+The Oil Ministry said that fuel is being rationed to allow the basic services in Syria can continue while the Suez Canal remains blocked.
+Such services include bakeries, hospitals, water services and telecommunications centers.

-It added that the measures aim “to ensure their availability for the longest possible period.”

-Earlier this year, the Syrian government raised the price of fuel, including subsidized prices, by more than 50%, in the third increase this year.
+Earlier this year, the Syrian government raised the price of fuel, including fuel products that had been subsidized, by more than 50%, in the third increase this year.
 It also raised the price of cooking gas.

 Nearly 80% of Syrians live in poverty, and 60% are food insecure — the worst food security situation ever seen in Syria, according to the United Nations.